allegroai/clearml-server/README.md

 **Update 15 December**: A further vulnerability (CVE-2021-45046) was disclosed on December 14th.
 ElasticSearch's guidance for Elasticsearch remains unchanged by this new vulnerability, thus **not affecting ClearML Server**.

+**Update 22 December**: To keep with ElasticSearch's recommendations, we've upgraded the ES version to the newly released 7.16.2

 ---